mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- NOTE - perhaps end this section with some observations of personal expression of understanding as per Bevan et al during playtesting.
 Then link to next chapter / discussion. completes circle? -->

-### GDPs used to support debugging and the product revision process
+### Use of GDPs to support debugging and the product revision process

-Participants spend much time improve, test and fix smaller coding errors in their games.
-This rapid revision is often as solo effort.
+Many participants spent significant periods of time improving, testing and fixing coding errors in their games.
+Analysis of the coding of video data
+This rapid revision was often a solo effort.
 This process showed a personal appropriation of concepts like game feel and challenge.

-From video data I identified certain coding practices that were transmitted through interaction with the facilitator that this parent is quick to adopt and use.
-For example the use of the project documentation website.
+Certain debugging practices that were transmitted through interaction with the facilitator that were adopted and use.
+MIRRORING TECHNICAL PROCESSES

 In addition, the debugging tools which the parent notices the facilitator using in this interaction is used by the parent in later sessions.
 The process of repeating the process of using the debugging tools and process builds fluidity.

 **Reflection on debugging:**

 The experience of debugging appears to be a particular practice evoking certain feelings. frustration and elation

-See kinds of errors ??
+As I build proficiency as a facilitator I began to identify different kinds of errors emerging.

 **Building fluidity on process.**